BeAPI/bea-fix-loco-translate/README.md

 ## License

-BEA - Media Analytics is licensed under the [GPLv3 or later](LICENSE.md).
+BEA - Fix Loco Translate is licensed under the [GPLv3 or later](LICENSE.md).